 Become a Refuge for Wildlife Patron.
-We hope you will choose to support our programs through a general donation or a directed donation to one of our many ongoing care programs here at Refuge for Wildlife: The Animal Care Fund, Howler Nursery Fund, Veterinary Services & Clinic Fund, Wildlife Emergency Rescue Fund, Refuge Special Projects Fund and our Stop the Shocks Program.
+We hope you will choose to support our programs through a general donation or a directed donation to one of our many ongoing care programs here at Refuge for Wildlife: The Animal Care Fund, Howler Nursery Fund, Veterinary Services & Clinic Fund, Wildlife Emergency Rescue Fund, and our Stop the Shocks Program.
 We need your help.
 The vitally important programs of Refuge for Wildlife are funded completely through donations from our Educational Visit Program, gifts to the Refuge and donations from the public.
 We receive no government funding.

 Our Animal Care Fund provides necessary food, shelter and dedicated staff to care for our rescued wildlife.
 On average we care for several parrots, owls, raccoons, pizotes, squirrels, as well as, adult howler, squirrel and capuchin monkeys.
 The Refuge currently has five part-time staff who’s primary role is to care for our injured and orphaned wildlife as their principal caregivers.
 Their work includes cleaning habitats, food preparation, feeding wildlife and managing volunteers.